vinayN01/TicketManagementSystem/README.md

 - **Tickets Table**: Here, we store ticket details, to track and manage user-raised tickets.

 ## Requirements
+# Code_Review: You need to explain this section better.
+Like SQL is a language not a database so mention MySQL if it only supports that.
+Also mention which version of java is needed atleast.
 To run the Ticket Management System, you will need the following:

 - Java
 - SQL (for database operations)

+# Code_Review: Add a section on how to setup this application in their machine